-The first presentation "Basic Knowledge on Radiation and Health Effects" discussed the types, sources, and features of radiation, units used for measuring radiation, types and effects of radiation exposure, and the associated risks.
+The first presentation "Basic knowledge on radiation and radiation protection" discussed the types, sources, and features of radiation, units used for measuring radiation, types and effects of radiation exposure, and the associated risks.

-The second presentation "Industrial Safety and Health-Related Laws and Ordinances" summarized the Industrial Safety and Health Act from which three areas of industrial health management (working environment management, work management, and health management) were discussed in the context of actual operation of radiation protection.
+The second presentation "Industrial Safety and Health-Related Laws and Ordinances" summarized the Industrial Safety and Health Act from which three areas of industrial health management (working environment management, work management, and health management) were discussed in the context of actual operations of radiation protection.